-International air travel should be opened up for at least fully vaccinated air passengers, global airlines’ association IATA told IANS.
+International air travel should be opened up for at least fully vaccinated air passengers, the global airlines’ association IATA told IANS.

 As per the association, a comprehensive system should be set in place that allows hassle-free travel for those inoculated.

-Moreover, the system should also ensure testing and verification of those passengers who have not been inoculated but without increasing the already set restrictions.
+Moreover, the system should also ensure testing and verification of those passengers who have not been inoculated without increasing the already set restrictions.

 “Vaccination and testing have a role to play in the recovery of international travel.
 It is not an option to wait for vaccines to be widely available before reopening borders.
 The global vaccine roll-out is likely to take time,” said Conrad Clifford, IATA’s Deputy Director-General and Regional Vice President for the Asia Pacific.